How to Use the Command 'htpasswd' (with Examples)

 Example Output:

-password for user username cleartext password deleted.
+Deleting password for user username

-Use case 5: Verify user password
+Use case 5: Verify User Password

 Code: